Arundhati (2009 film): Casting

 Shyam Prasad Reddy wanted somebody with a 5'10" (5 feet 10 inches) height and "should look royal because she is the queen, and she rides on horses and elephants".
 Gemini Kiran suggested Shyam Prasad Reddy to choose Anushka for the role.
 After conducting her photoshoot, Shyam Prasad Reddy explained the story and Arundhati's characterisation.
 Reddy wanted Tamil actor Pasupathy to enact the role of an antagonist of the same name but since the character has "a royal side to the character where he has to look princely", he had chosen Sonu Sood for the role after seeing his performance in Ashok (2006).

 For the characterisation of Fakir who helps Anushka's character in the present era, Shyam Prasad Reddy drew inspiration from the priest character in the 1976 American horror film The Omen.
 He considered Naseeruddin Shah, Nana Patekar and Atul Kulkarni for the role; however, none of their dates were available.
 Sayaji Shinde was finally chosen for the character.

+Filming

 Principal photography

 Filming took around 250 days, in Hyderabad and other places.
-The interior of the place is shot at the Annapurna Studios, while the exterior was at Banganapalle fort.
+The interior of the place is shot at the Annapurna Studios, while the exterior was at Banganapalle fort at Kurnool.
 Filming also took place at Ramanaidu Studios.
+The drum dance involving Anushka choreographed by Sivashankar who "had to coordinate with the graphics team to get the exact precision" and was shot for 45 days at a set erected at Annapoorna Studios.
+The costumes for Anushka was designed by Deepa Joshi.
+According to the film's cinematographer Senthilkumar, they used Motion control camera for the first time in Telugu cinema that "could shoot glittering fort and dilapidated fort with the same motion control."